shrutigupta02/Jeremy-IT-Labs/IPv6.md

 - using this command we do not need to manually enter the ipv6 address.
 - the device will use EUI-64 to generate an interface id

+### FLAGS:
+1. A flag -> SLAAC
+2. O -> SLAAC for IP and DHCP for other info
+3. M -> DHCP for all info

 ## DAD - Duplicate Address Detection

 - allows host to detect if other hosts on the network are using the same address